 However, there are two ice caves that can be explored all year round, so strap on your crampons and step into this magical wonderland.
 Firstly, there is the ice cave under the Katla Volcano, which can be experienced on a Super Jeep tour that visits the mighty Mýrdalsjökull Glacier.

-Secondly, the man-made ice cave at Langjökull Glacier.
+Secondly, the ice cave at Langjökull Glacier.
 This spectacular alternative to natural glaciers gives summer visitors the next best thing to a winter experience in Iceland.
 Getting to the cave is an adventure in itself; you are transported high up in Langjökull Glacier, giving you fabulous views over the vast white highlands of the surrounding area.
 We’ll talk more about this further down, so read on!

 If you’re wondering whether the ice caves in Iceland are considered to be real ice caves, the answer is not so straightforward.
-If we are to be scientifically accurate, then Iceleand’s ice caves should actually be referred to as glacial caves or glacier caves, rather than ice caves.
+If we are to be scientifically accurate, then Iceland’s ice caves should actually be referred to as glacial caves or glacier caves, rather than ice caves.

 What’s the difference between an ice cave and a glacial cave, you ask?
 A glacial or glacier cave is formed completely within a glacier, whereas an ice cave is just a normal cave system where the ceilings and floors hold large amounts of ice.